akeneo/pim-helpcenter/content/updates/04-2020/5-data-quality-new-improvements.md

 # Data quality improvements

 ## Data Quality Insights on product models
-::: meta-data type="Improvement" features="Quality, Data Quality Insights" available="5th of March" link-to-doc="../articles/articles/understand-data-quality.html"
+::: meta-data type="Improvement" features="Quality, Data Quality Insights" available="mid-April" link-to-doc="../articles/articles/understand-data-quality.html"
 :::

 Following last month improvements on product variants, the data quality insights tab listing recommendations and grades is **now also available for product models**.
 You can now see the enrichment and consistency grading scores for all attributes and see at glance on which level the attribute is (product variant or model level).